Skip to main content

 Object storage

-Object Storage is a web storage service based on the HTTP protocol that offers simple APIs for access.
+Object storage is a web storage service based on the HTTP protocol that offers simple APIs for access.
 It has a flat structure and is easy to scale and cost-effective, particularly suitable for storing large amounts of unstructured data.
 Almost all mainstream cloud computing platforms provide object storage services, such as Amazon S3, Alibaba Cloud OSS, and Backblaze B2.

 1. Create a Bucket and get the Endpoint address.